 Petre S. Aurelian, school principal in 1863-1883 The School from Pantelimon actually moved to Herăstrău in 1869, becoming the Central School of Agriculture and Forestry, better known as the "Herăstrău School".
 The first association of the students was established the same year, under the form of a "Society for literature", with cultural purpose, which published the "Embryo" journal in manuscript.
 In 1873, the Agricultural School from Herăstrău received the bronze medal at the Universal Exhibition from Vienna.
 By December 1st 1883, when Petre S. Aurelian left the leading position of the Herăstrău School (as of the same day he became Minister of the Ministry of Cults and Public Education), the institution already had a library with 1,006 titles.

-The Central School of Agriculture and Forestry from Herästräu
+School of Agriculture fron Herăstrău (built in 1868-1869) The Central School of Agriculture and Forestry from Herästräu

 Laboratory for milk analysis from the Herăstrău Central School of Agriculture

 Laboratory for viticulture from the Herăstrău Central School of Agriculture